Best scales for body fat

 Reasons to avoid

-The handy companion app has good reviews, with people praising its easy layout, but be aware that the scale will also generate a 3D rendering of your body after taking your readings: something not everyone will enjoy.
+The handy companion app has good reviews, with people praising its easy layout.
+It also syncs with Apple Health, Google Fit, and Fitbit.
+Be aware that the scale will also generate a 3D rendering of your body after taking your readings, which is not something everyone will appreciate.

 How we tested